rs-michael/tenable/README.md

 # Vulnerability JIRA Integration

-The script fetches vulneribility data from Tenable and creates Jira Issues from them
+The script fetches vulnerability data from Tenable and creates Jira Issues from them

 ## Installation